ARM-software/tracetooltests/README.md

   the next frame; while 'q' will exit immediately (GLES only for now)
 * TOOLSTEST_WINSYS   - change Vulkan winsys; only valid value for now is "headless", which will force the headless extension to be used (Vulkan only for now)
+* TOOLSTEST_GPU      - select which physical device to use by index value

 Note that for fake driver runs where TOOLSTEST_NULL_RUN is required and traces are generated, any traces containing compute jobs will _not_ contain the correct buffer